 Whether the acronym stands for “Keep It Simple, Stupid” or “Keep It Short and Simple,” it’s relevant to our topic in both forms.
 The whole charm of a tagline is that it’s incredibly short and easy on the eye.
 Long lines can often be repulsive, which is not what brands are going for with their taglines.

-Ideally, a tagline has to be a few words long (usually 2-6).
+Ideally, a tagline has to be just a few words long (usually up to seven words).
 Wordy taglines with two or even three sentences can also be found, but shorter ones generally perform better.
 Ford has one of the shortest mottoes out there — “Go Further.”
 Why use lengthy sentences, when two simple words suffice?

 Besides being short, your tagline also has to be simple.
-Use straightforward words to make your message as clear as possible.
-The last thing you want is to have a tagline that confuses your audience and makes an unclear statement about your company’s mission.
+Use straightforward language to make your message as clear as possible.
+The last thing you want is to have a super descriptive tagline that confuses your audience and makes an unclear statement about your company’s mission.

 Make sure to include strong, impactful words in your message.
 Power words leave a much more lasting impression on people, and the primary goal of any tagline is to be remembered.
-Moreover, strong words also help you sound confident and trustworthy, transforming your tagline from an ordinary to a compelling one.
+Moreover, strong language also helps you sound confident and trustworthy, transforming your tagline from an ordinary to a compelling one.

 If you need some help, here’s a list of power words that you can use to supercharge your brand message.

 Branding statistics claim that 65% of people have formed an emotional connection to a brand.
-Customers who have developed an emotional bond with a brand are 50% more valuable than highly satisfied customers.
-The benefits of arousing a feeling in your audience are undeniable, which is why businesses aim to evoke certain emotions with their written content, especially taglines.
+Customers who have an emotional bond with a brand are 50% more valuable than highly satisfied customers.
+The benefits of arousing a feeling in your audience and creating a positive association with your brand are undeniable, which is why businesses aim to evoke certain emotions with their written content, especially taglines.

 Choose one or two emotions you want your brand to be associated with, and have your tagline exude those.
-Let’s look at Nike’s tagline to see how they applied this idea.
-“Just Do It” screams “confidence” and “empowerment,” and those are two values the athletic apparel company stands for.
-With just three plain words, the company urges us to set all our excuses aside and just go for our vision.
+Let’s look at this famous example of imperative taglines to see how they applied this technique.
+Nike’s “Just Do It” screams “confidence” and “empowerment,” and those are two values the athletic apparel brand stands for.
+With just three plain words, Nike urges us to set all our excuses aside and just go for our vision.

-Nike has found a powerful way to deliver its powerful message.
+Nike has found an effective way to deliver its powerful message.
 What about you?
 What emotional impact does your brand have on its customers?
 Identify those feelings and incorporate them in your tagline.

 Your customers are interested in what they can gain from your business.
 Questions like “How will my business improve people’s daily lives?” or “What common problem is my business trying to solve?” will help shift the focus from your company to its clients.
 More problem-solving, less boasting — that’s what you should strive for with your tagline.

 As exciting as it is, creating a tagline can be just as overwhelming.
-These practical steps will guide you through the creation process, making it much smoother and more enjoyable.
+These practical steps will guide you through the creative process, making it much smoother and more enjoyable.

-Every step towards building a brand requires prior research; creating a tagline is no different.
-Before you get involved in developing your tagline, run a search to see what’s out there.
+Every step toward building a brand requires prior research: creating a tagline is no different.
+Before you get involved in developing your tagline, run research to see what’s out there.
 Pick a few companies you admire or resonate with and look at their taglines.
-Doing so, you’ll gain a much clearer understanding of what you want to accomplish with your own tagline.
+By doing so, you’ll gain a much clearer understanding of what you want to accomplish with your own tagline.

 A great tip is to take a look at the evolution of some companies’ taglines.
-Compare the different versions and notice how it changes the way you feel about the company.
+Compare their different taglines and notice how they change the way you feel about the brand and brand’s product.

 And of course, don’t forget to analyze your direct competitors’ taglines.
 Pay attention to what feelings and associations they’re reaching out for.
 It will help your business achieve a smarter tagline and favorable brand positioning in your industry.